-Condition Fanout > 5000 Fanout > 200 Fanout > 100 Medium Frequency 125 to 250 MHz If the design does not meet timing, you might need to reduce fanout and/or logic levels. <6 levels of logic at maximum frequency.
+Condition Fanout > 5000 Fanout > 200 Fanout > 100 Low Frequency 1 to 125 MHZ Few logic levels between synchronous logic <13 levels of logic at maximum frequency N/A N/A Medium Frequency 125 to 250 MHz If the design does not meet timing, you might need to reduce fanout and/or logic levels. <6 levels of logic at maximum frequency.
 (Driver and load types impact performance.)
 N/A High Frequency > 250 MHz Not recommended for most designs.
 Small number of logic levels is typically necessary for higher speeds.
 Advance pipelining methods required.
 Careful logic replication.
 Compact functions.
 Low logic levels required.
 (Driver and load types impact performance.)

-TIP: If the timing reports indicate that high-fanout signals are limiting the design performance, consider replicating the signals using the implementation tool options, such as opt_design - $hier_fanout_limit$, $place_design$, and $phys_opt_design$.
+TIP: If the timing reports indicate that high-fanout signals are limiting the design performance, consider replicating the signals using the implementation tool options, such as $opt\design - hier\fanout\limit$ , $place\design$ , and $phys\opt\design$ .

-TIP: When replicating registers, consider using a naming convention for the registers, such as $\langle original_name \rangle_a$, $\langle original_name \rangle_b$, etc., to make it easier to understand intent of the replication and easier to maintain the RTL code.
+TIP: When replicating registers, consider using a naming convention for the registers, such as $\langle original\name \rangle_a$ , $\langle original\name \rangle_b$ , etc., to make it easier to understand intent of the replication and easier to maintain the RTL code.